ART for Diffusion Sampling: A Reinforcement Learning Approach to Timestep Schedule: Additional Results

 This appendix provides visual samples for the experiments in Section~\ref{sec:generalization}.
-For the CIFAR--10 interpolation and extrapolation study (Section~\ref{sec:interp}), and for the cross-dataset transfer experiments on AFHQv2, FFHQ, and ImageNet (Section~\ref{sec:transfer}), we display grids of generated images for EDM and ART-RL.
-Each panel shows samples at increasing NFEs across rows, complementing the quantitative comparisons in the main text.
+For the CIFAR--10 interpolation and extrapolation study and for cross-dataset transfer on AFHQv2, FFHQ, and ImageNet, we display grids of generated images at increasing NFEs, complementing the quantitative comparisons in the main text.